redixhumayun/redixhumayun.github.io/_posts/2024-02-26-build-you-a-raft-part-i.md

 ##  Log Entry

 A quick aside before jumping into the RPC's themselves.
 We first need to discuss what a log entry itself looks like.
-Each log entry has the following strucutre.
+Each log entry has the following structure.
 The most important fields here are `term` (explained below) and `index` (a 1-based index).

 The `LogEntryCommand` represents state machine related terminology.
 So here, it can be either `Set` or `Delete`.